Novel Coronavirus Information Resource Center

 If I choose not to attend the December Commencement, will my cap, gown, and degree, be shipped to me at no cost?

-- Yes, the College will ship your cap, gown and degree to you at no cost.
+- Yes, the College will ship your cap, gown and degree to you at no cost by June 30, 2020

-- We know the disruption caused by coronavirus pandemic has been stressful but we hope you and your families will attend the rescheduled ceremonies.
-We are doing our very best to preserve your memories of your days at Morehouse.
+- We know the disruption caused by coronavirus pandemic has been stressful, but we hope you and your family will attend the rescheduled ceremonies in December.
+We are doing our very best to preserve the memories of your matriculation at Morehouse.

 Will I still be eligible for induction to an honor society and be able to attend related events?

 - Yes.
-Major departments still recognize outstanding students with various awards and honors.
-Please email your major advisor or the senior support specialist.
+Major departments have submitted names of seniors who will be recognized for their outstanding achievement with various awards and honors.
+Please email your advisor or the senior support specialist for more information.

 How will I be fitted for my cap and gown?

 - The process will be the same.
 We order an array of sizes that should accommodate all graduates.
+Please expect an email requesting you to confirm you cap and Gown size beginning May 1st.
 For invitations and rings, you can go to https://www.jostens.com for more information.

 - The caps and gowns are generic sizes: